 Mechanism of failure

-Problems with shallow copying arise when values in the objects (transitively) referenced by the original or the copy are assigned to.
-In a “deep copy”, such assignments affect only the original or the copy of the graph, respectively; in a shallow copy, the value of the object is changed in both graphs, which is often not the intention of the programmer.
-Consequently, the problem often manifests itself only during maintenance when, for the first time, such as assignment to a contained object is introduced, while shallow copying was originally chosen for reasons of efficiency but relying on the absence of assignments.
+Problems with shallow copying arise when an object that is referenced by both an original reference and one or more copy references is assigned a new set of values.
+In a “deep copy”, such assignments affects only the one (original or copy) assigned to and leaves the other(s) unchanged.
+When the reference was copied by a shallow copy, such an assignment results in the value of the object being changed in both graphs, which is often not the intention of the programmer.
+The problem often manifests itself only during maintenance when, for the first time, such an assignment to a contained object is introduced.
+If shallow copying was originally chosen for reasons of efficiency but under the premise of absence of assignments, this premise is now violated.
+The change in both “copies” of the graph comes as a surprise.

 Knowledge of the use of shallow copying in lieu of deep copying can be exploited in attacks by causing unintended changes in data structures via the described aliasing effect.